nathanmentley/emoji-async/README.md

-# emoji-async - An async conccurency library for Emojicode.
+# emojiasync - An async concurrency library for Emojicode.

 ## Install